Easy Green Peppercorn Sauce Without Cream Recipe

 Inspired by my use of cashews in my creamed spinach recipe and my spinach artichoke dip, I decided to use them here as a cream substitute and the results are excellent.

-So whether you’re looking to veganise this dish or are simply wanting to limit cream in your diet, this easy peppercorn sauce recipe without cream is sure to check all the boxes!
+So whether you’re looking to veganise this dish or are simply wanting to limit cream or dairy in your diet, this recipe is sure to check all the boxes!

 Green Peppercorn Sauce Without Cream